 The Colorado Division of Motor Vehicles requires residents of Denver County to get emissions inspections as part of the State's overall strategy to improve air quality throughout Denver and the front range.
-Vehicles which are older than 1981 must have an emissions test annually; vehicles ’82 and newer must test every other year.
-You must obtain an emissions test when you:
+Vehicles from a model year of 1981 or older must have an emissions test annually; vehicles from model year 1982 and newer must test every other year.
+You must obtain an emissions test:

-Students, Military and other Colorado residents who are temporarily out of state may file for an emission extension.
+Students, military personnel, and other Colorado residents who are temporarily out of state may file for an emission extension.
 For rules and regulations on how to file and other special circumstances, visit the State of Colorado website.

 Proof of valid vehicle insurance coverage is required by state law.
-We will accept an insurance card, copy of insurance policy or letter from your insurance company on their letterhead including a description of the vehicle with the following information: year, make, model, vehicle identification number (VIN), effective date and expiration date of the policy.
+The Department of Motor Vehicle will accept an insurance card, copy of insurance policy or letter from your insurance company on their letterhead including a description of the vehicle with the following information: year, make, model, vehicle identification number (VIN), effective date and expiration date of the policy.
 We will also accept proof of insurance displayed electronically via smartphone.

 Even if you have provided proof of insurance in the past, you may be asked to provide it again if your insurance carrier has not transmitted data for your proof of insurance to the State of Colorado.
 Insurance companies are required by law to provide necessary information on their policy holders to the State database by the seventh day of each month.
 If your insurance company has not submitted this information in time, you will need to provide proof of insurance to the DMV by mail, fax, in-person, or by email attachment displayed on a smartphone at the DMV, before your registration can be renewed.
 Contact your insurance company to provide proper verification.